-Public Law 86-272 specifically applies, by its terms, to "interstate commerce" and does not directly apply to foreign commerce.
-The states are free, however, to apply the same standards set forth in the Public Law and in this Statement to business activities in foreign commerce to ensure that foreign and interstate commerce are treated on the same basis .
-Such an application also avoids the necessity of expensive and difficult efforts in the identification and application of the varied jurisdictional laws and rules existing in foreign countries.
+Public Law P.L.
+86-272 specifically applies, by its terms, to "interstate commerce" and does not directly apply to foreign commerce.
+The states are free, however, to apply the same standards set forth in the Public Law and in this Statement to business activities in foreign commerce to ensure that foreign and interstate commerce are treated on in the same basis way.
+Such an application Applying P.L.
+86-272 to foreign commerce also avoids the necessity of expensive and difficult efforts in the identification and application of the varied jurisdictional laws and rules existing in foreign countries.

-This state will apply the provisions of Public Law 86-272 and of this Statement to business activities conducted in foreign commerce.
-Therefore, whether business activities are conducted by (i) a foreign or domestic company selling tangible personal property into a country outside of the United States from a point within this state or by (ii) either company selling such property into this state from a point outside of the United States, the principles under this Statement apply equally to determine whether the sales transactions are protected and the company immune from taxation in either this state or in the foreign country, as the case might be, and whether, if applicable, this state will apply its throwback provisions.
+This state Each Supporting State will apply the provisions of Public Law P.L.
+86-272 and of this Statement to business activities conducted in foreign commerce unless the state indicates otherwise.
+Therefore, whether business activities are conducted by (i) a foreign or domestic company selling tangible personal property into a country outside of the United States from a point within this a state or by (ii) either a foreign or domestic company selling such property into this a state from a point outside of the United States, the principles under this Statement apply equally to determine whether the sales transactions are protected and the company is immune from taxation in either this the state or in the foreign country, as the case might be, and whether, if applicable, this the state will apply its throwback provisions.

-B. APPLICATION TO CORPORATION INCORPORATED IN STATE OR TO PERSON R ESIDENT OR DOMICILED IN STATE.
+B. APPLICATION TO CORPORATION INCORPORATED IN STATE OR TO PERSON RESIDENT OR DOMICILED IN STATE.

 The protection afforded by P.L.
-86-272 and the provisions of this Statement do not apply to any corporation incorporated within this state or to any person who is a resident of or domiciled in this state.
+86-272 and the provisions of this Statement do not apply to any corporation incorporated within this under the laws of the taxing state or to any person who is a resident of or domiciled in this the taxing state.